jessbudd/Firefly-Web-Design/src/site/index.md

 <p class="subtitle">Thanks for your interest in working with us.</p>

-Unfortunately, we are not taking on new web development projects at this time.
-If you'd like to discuss accessibility consulting, you can get in touch by emailing hello&nbsp;{at}&nbsp;fireflywebdesign.co.
+We are not taking on new projects at this time.
+If you still need to get in touch, please email hello&nbsp;{at}&nbsp;fireflywebdesign.co.